MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 ---
 title: Installing Extensions to Customise Business Central
 description: Learn about adding functionality and customising Business Central by installing extensions.
 author: edupont04
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
-ms.search.keywords: app, add-in, manifest, customize ms.date: 10/01/2020
+ms.search.keywords: app, add-in, manifest, customize ms.date: 03/02/2021
 ms.author: edupont
-ms.openlocfilehash: fa72fad5899fab4830bf6c0956eaf99b6c773a53
+ms.openlocfilehash: d92fbe7c21da74c7818be4f249cdb373ed73539f
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: a9d48272ce61e5d512a30417412b5363e56abf30
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 03/04/2021
-ms.locfileid: "4757033"
+ms.locfileid: "5493294"
 ---
-# <a name="customizing-business-central-using-extensions"></a>Customising Business Central Using Extensions
+# <a name="customizing-business-central-online-using-extensions"></a>Customising Business Central Online Using Extensions

-You can change [!INCLUDE[prod_short](includes/prod_short.md)] by installing extensions that add functionality, changes behaviour, or gives you access to new online services, for example.
+You can change [!INCLUDE[prod_short](includes/prod_short.md)] online by installing extensions that add functionality, changes behaviour, or gives you access to new online services, for example.

 > [!NOTE]
 > To install extensions from AppSource or add per-tenant extensions, you must have the right permissions.
-You must either be a member of the D365 EXTENSION MGMT user group or you must have the D365 EXTENSION MGMT permission set.
+You must either be a member of the D365 EXTENSION MGT user group or you must have the D365 EXTENSION MGT permission set.
 If you are an administrator, you can assign user groups and permissions to other users in your company.

 To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.

 > [!IMPORTANT]
 > The upload of per-tenant extensions and the installation of AppSource extensions is not supported through the **Extension Management** page for on-premise installations.
+You cannot install AppSource extensions on-premises, including in Docker-based deployments.

 When you first launch [!INCLUDE[prod_short](includes/prod_short.md)], some extensions are already installed for you.
 Over time, more extensions will be made available to you, and you can then choose if you want to use the extension or not.